freitasgouvea/solidity-expert-bootcamp/01-Notes/10-Security.md

 The rate limiting is a mechanism to limit the number of times that a function can be called in a period of time.

-One example of rate limiting is the `timelock` function in OpenZeppelin contracts.
+One example of rate limiting is the `timelock` function.

 ### Deployment